Smooth Terrain & Smooth Voxels

 voxelDefinition.smoothGeometry = SmoothGeometryMode.No;

-Typically only opaque solid voxels become smooth candidates; cutout, cross and transparent voxels keep their own rendering.
-Use No for man-made blocks (bricks, crafted structures) that should keep sharp edges while the terrain around them stays smooth.
+Only opaque solid voxels can be smoothed; cutout, cross and transparent voxels keep their own rendering.
+Use No for blocks that must always stay sharp.

 Textures and Materials